TanguyLLL/RepData_PeerAssessment1/Peer Assessement.md

 # Peer Assessement

 ## This is where the enthusiastic student I am starts ro learn R markdown.final version
-# to see the plots, please be sure to read this in the correct html editor !

 First bit of code changes the options so that the code will always be available in the markdown document.